Land ownership

 If there are trees nearby, check whether:

-Once you have a decision from the Planning Authority about the tree, you may be able to proceed with your vehicle access application.
+Once you have a decision from the planning authority about the tree, you may be able to proceed with your dropped kerb application.

-Even if trees are not protected and you are not in a conservation area, your proposed construction works may still interfere with the tree root system or canopy.
-We recommend that you get professional tree or arboricultural advice before making your application to make sure that any works would not endanger you or the public by increasing the risk of the tree falling.
-You can find a list of consultant arborists on the Arboricultural Association website
+If there are trees in the area of your application, we recommend that you get professional arboricultural advice before making your application to make sure that any works would not endanger you or the public by increasing the risk of the tree falling.
+You can find a list of consultant arborists on the Arboricultural Association website.

-If there is a potential for damage to the trees, your application may not be approved.
+If there is a potential for damage to the trees, your application will not be approved.

 Street furniture